 He shifted slightly in his seat.
 Waited.
 In the past few months, the head of the CIA had been preoccupied with a search for weapons of mass destruction.
-The top men didn’t give a damn about anything else.
-Hence officials welcomed Scott’s request to disassociated the CIA from the remote-viewing program.
+The top men didn’t give a damn about anything else; hence, officials welcomed Scott’s request to disassociate the CIA from the remote-viewing program.

 But while the men at the top kept their noses buried in Iraq maps, Scott began pilfering dollars from other defense budgets to the tune of fifteen million dollars.
-That greed set off a slew of cabinet-member complaints, and Scott was sequestered to a meeting in Washington.
+That greed set off a slew of cabinet-member complaints.
+Scott was sequestered to a meeting in Washington.

 Scott brought along Bart Conrad and Jerry for that D.C. day of reckoning.